-The school recognises that it is essential to establish positive and effective working relationships with other agencies.
-School works closely with a wide range iof agencies such as EH, healthy child team SEN services, police.
+The school recognises that it is essential to establish positive and effective working relationships with other agencies such as Early Help, SEND Hubs, SEND team, CSC, HCT, bereavement services, compass phoenix, compass buzz.

 All schools and colleges should allow access for children and families service staff from the host local authority and, where appropriate, from a placing local authority, for that authority to conduct, or to consider whether to conduct, an assessment including under section 17 or section 47.
-Consent from the parent and child (where of sufficient age and understanding) is required for assessments by the prevention service or under section 17.
+Consent from the parent and child (where of sufficient age and understanding) is required for assessments by the Early Help service or under section 17.

 School complies with the requirement under the Children Act 2004 to co-operate with other organisations and agencies in activities relating to children.